Serfiraz Hanım: As Abdulmejid's favourite wife

 Serfiraz was known as the woman whom the sultan loved the most, and spoiled.
 He had presented her the Yıldız Mansion.
 At times she left her suite in Dolmabahçe Palace and moved to Yıldız Mansion, where she used to stay for a long time.
 She adored western music.
 She would spend huge money on Western musical instruments and musicians who knew how to play them.
-Her granddaughter claimed that her father, Şehzade Selim Süleyman, took the passion for music from her.
+Her granddaughter claimed that her father, Şehzade Selim Süleyman, inherited his passion for music from her.

 According to contemporary historian Ahmed Cevdet Pasha, Abdulmejid was charmed by her, and was therefore incapable of punishing her for anything.
 Due to her influence over Abdulmejid, nobody was able to say anything to her, and she was granted full freedom of movement and freed from the restriction of seclusion and gender segregation.
-Other women in the palace became jealous of her, because she did not allow the sultan to see any woman besides her and she limited his contact with his children, to prevent him or consorts from using visits to them to meet their mothers, and they also began travelling through public spaces and Beyoğlu.
+Other women in the palace became jealous of her, because she did not allow the sultan to see any woman besides her and she limited his contact with his children, to prevent him or his consorts from using visits to them to meet their mothers, and they also began travelling through public spaces and Beyoğlu.
 Furthermore, their daughters also imitated them.
-Since this freedom was regarded to violate the prestige of the sultanate in the eyes of conservatives, the Sultan reportedly felt distress but was unable to prevent it.
+Since this freedom was regarded to violate the prestige of the sultanate in the eyes of conservatives, the Sultan reportedly felt distressed but was unable to prevent it.

 An anecdote reported by Cevdet reveals the nature of the relationship between Abdulmejid and Serfiraz.
 Once, the Sultan went to Serfiraz's room in the Imperial Harem, but she did not open the door.
 The Sultan demanded that she open the door and asked why she was not opening it, to which she replied, "a man like Rıza Pasha has been assigned to teach us good manners, which means that we are indecent.
 If I am indecent, then I can misbehave like this."
 Upon hearing this the sultan apologized to her and said, "I had to do this, but you should ignore him for a while."
 Abdülmejid had to break down the door to enter.
 Another time she left the Dolmabahçe Palace to go to Yıldız without permission and when the sultan ordered her to go back she refused, forcing him to go and get her in person.